Professional conduct in relation to taxation (PCRT)

-- The latest PCRT responds to the government’s challenge to the professional bodies, made in March 2015, to take a greater lead in setting and enforcing clear professional standards around the facilitation and promotion of tax avoidance.
+- The latest PCRT responds to the government’s challenge to the professional bodies to take a greater lead in setting and enforcing clear professional standards around the facilitation and promotion of tax avoidance.

 - PCRT has been endorsed by HMRC as an acceptable basis for dealings between members and HMRC.

 PCRT is supported by supplementary help sheets which replace Parts 3 and 4 of the 2017 edition of PCRT.
 There are five help sheets as follows: